arucard21/SimplyRESTful-Framework/fields-filter-json/README.md

 A utility to filter a JSON object so it contains only a specified set of fields.

 Nested fields can be provided by using a dot (`.`) as separator.

+This is still experimental.
+This still requires more testing to ensure its reliability.